Nice to meet you.

 Competitive intelligence is extremely valuable since it aims to present unique opportunities and target potential weaknesses.
 Businesses can use this information to guide product roadmaps, marketing campaigns, and go-to-market strategies.

-How organizations approach CI can look very different from one business to another, but it empowers them to make better decisions with greater confidence.
+How organizations approach CI can look very different from one business to another, but it empowers them to make better decisions with greater confidence because you get to anticipate market trends.
 Competitive intelligence is constantly evolving, but let’s first examine where it came from.

 The history of competitive intelligence in SaaS